 The French Constitutional Council said the law did not impose disproportionate punishments or prevent the free exercise of religion in a place of worship, finding therefore that "the law conforms to the Constitution."

 A panel of French lawmakers recommended a ban last year, and lawmakers unanimously passed a non-binding resolution in May calling the full-face veil contrary to the laws of the nation.

 "Given the damage it produces on those rules which allow the life in community, ensure the dignity of the person and equality between sexes, this practice, even if it is voluntary, cannot be tolerated in any public place," the French government said when it sent the measure to parliament in May.

-French people backed the ban by a margin of more than four to one, the Pew Global Attitudes Project found in a survey last year.
+French people back the ban by a margin of more than four to one, the Pew Global Attitudes Project found in a survey earlier this year.

 Some 82 percent of people polled approved of a ban, while 17 percent disapproved.
 That was the widest support the Washington-based think tank found in any of the five countries it surveyed.

 Clear majorities also backed burqa bans in Germany, Britain and Spain, while two out of three Americans opposed it, the survey found.

 Amnesty International has repeatedly urged France not to impose the ban, saying it violates European human rights law.